Brnee6/Brnee6/README.md

 - 👋 Hi, I’m @Brnee6
 - 👀 I’m interested in Technology , PCs
-- 🌱 I’m currently learning Website Applictions
+- 🌱 I’m currently learning Website Applications
 - 📫 How to reach me @Brnee6 on Twitter

 <!---